christian130/docs/v20.1/insert-data.md

 toc: true
 ---

-This page has instructions for getting data into CockroachDB using various programming languages using the [`INSERT`](insert.html) SQL statement.
+This page has instructions for getting data into CockroachDB from various programming languages using the [`INSERT`](insert.html) SQL statement.

 The instructions assume that you already have a cluster up and running using the instructions for a [manual deployment][manual] or an [orchestrated deployment][orchestrated].